 What to Do in Jerusalem in the Old City

-Of all the places to visit in Jerusalem, the Old City is at its very core.
+Of all the places to visit in Jerusalem, the Old City is at its core.
 Seen as holding the history of the world, it has been fought over and conquered by various groups of people for thousands of years and is as admired as it is contested for being the holy centre to all three monotheistic faiths of Christianity, Islam and Judaism.

 Explore all Quarters of the Old City